BitDevsAbuja/bitdevsabuja.org/content/2025-06-28-socratic-seminar-7.md

 ### Announcements

-We are excited to introduce our fifth [Socratic Seminar](/about)!
+We are excited to introduce our seventh [Socratic Seminar](/about)!
 A special thank you to our sponsor [BTrust](https://www.btrust.tech/) for food and refreshments.

 ### Reminders